aadityaparashar/led-iot/README.md

 ### On ESP32

 To transfer the boot and main files from your home folder to the ESP32
-Use: ampy -p /dev/ttyUSB0 put <File Name>.py
+Use: ampy -p /dev/ttyUSB0 put FileName.py

+Replace FileName with main or boot respecively

 NB!
 Upload the main.py before boot.py , as in some cases the boot.py causes issues with the serial connection (after it connects to the wifi)